By Catherine Cooper

-So I was excited to learn that a new branch of La Folie Douce was opening in Les Arcs this winter.
+So I was excited to learn that a new branch of La Folie Douce was opening in Les Arcs.
 Set in an idyllic spot in Arc 1800, the restaurant is piste-side with a fabulous view, but can also be reached by non-skiers via the free-of-charge-for-pedestrians Villards gondola, so they can easily join the rest of the family for lunch.

 While La Folie Douce is perhaps best known for its wild après-ski parties, lunchtime is a much calmer affair in its three restaurants sharing a huge terrace.
 We ate at the relaxed, hip but upmarket La Fruitière with its huge glass wall overlooking the pistes, serving everything from oysters and lobster gratin to cheeseburgers and pigeon with foie gras.
 Unusually for the French Alps, it also offers vegetarian and vegan dishes.
 There’s an impressive table of cheeses from local farms, and many ingredients are from the surrounding area.
 The room is light-filled and décor is industrial chic, with dairy theming such as walls filled with milk bottles.
 You’re even given a numbered milk churn to store your gloves and goggles.

 For those with younger children or those who don’t want to spend too long away from the slopes over lunch, La Folie Douce’s self-service La Petite Cuisine offers a wide range of simpler dishes such as pasta, pizza and tartiflette, while The Butcher Shop has burgers, sandwiches, waffles and fresh juices at very reasonable prices.